-Sandy researches the Energy sector and manages several client portfolios, including the Edinburgh Partners Global Opportunities Fund.
+Sandy researches Strategic Research & Global Analysis and manages several client portfolios, including the Edinburgh Partners Global Opportunities Trust plc.
 He is also a member of the Board of Directors.

 Following the acquisition of Edinburgh Partners by Franklin Templeton Investments, Sandy became Chairman of the Templeton Global Equity Group (TGEG).
 In this role he has oversight of and provides guidance to the senior management of the TGEG.

 Sandy is one of the founders of Edinburgh Partners.
 Prior to establishing Edinburgh Partners he was Chief Investment Officer of Scottish Widows Investment Partnership (November 2000 to March 2003).

 Between 1990 and 2000 he was employed by Templeton Investment Management where he was Executive Vice President and the Director of Global Equity Research.
 During his time at Templeton, he was responsible for overseeing all research activities within the Templeton Group having spent the last year at Ft Lauderdale, Florida.

 Before joining Templeton Investment Management, Sandy spent four years at Murray Johnstone as a portfolio manager and research analyst.
 Prior to that, he spent a year as an economist at the Scottish Development Agency.

 Sandy graduated from the University of Strathclyde in 1982 and in 1985 he achieved a PhD in Economics from the University of Strathclyde/Scottish Business School.
 He is an Associate of the UK Society of Investment Professionals in the UK and is a CFA charterholder with the CFA Institute in the United States.